nearform/mira/docs/quick-start/README.md

 Mira from GitHub or NPM just delete your `node_modules` folder and re-run `npm install` in your application directory.

+### Implementation Details

+The reason Mira uses the `link` script found under `scripts/link.js` is because of complications arising from AWS CDK requiring itself to be listed as a peer dependency.
+Utilizing the `--preserve-symlinks` flag alongside `npm link` usage is not enough: Mira will still read `app/node_modules/mira/node_modules/aws-cdk`.

+As a result of this, Mira implements the `link` script which will symlink in the necessary files and dependencies to run Mira without symlinking the AWS CDK dependencies intended to be used as peer dependencies.

 ## Continuous Integration

 __Note:__ If you decide to not use CI, you can skip this part.